Presented May 19, 2007, PCT Scotland Twentieth Anniversary Event)

 •Single case research in one’s practice

-•Contemporary understandings of person-centred relational processes
+•Contemporary understandings of person-centred relational processes3.
+Client Experiences: Listening to the Client

 •Relational depth